Best Artificial Intelligence Books to Read in 2025

 Domingos regards these “tribes” as pieces in a “master algorithm” to ultimately achieve a state of perfect understanding of the universe.

-Buy this The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World book on Amazon here.
+- Find The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World by Pedro Domingos with publisher Basic Books.

 How do they do what they do?
 Kurzweil posits a hierarchy of “pattern-recognizers” within the brain and models the organ as a “recursive probabilistic fractal” based on anywhere from 30 million to 100 million bytes of information.
 In doing so, he outlines the “system requirements” of a machine that would have the computing power of a human brain.